 The Census Bureau plans to request an extension of the current OMB approval to conduct a variety of small-scale questionnaire pretesting activities under this generic clearance.
 A block of hours will be dedicated to these activities for each of the next three years.
 OMB will be informed in writing of the purpose and scope of each of these activities, as well as the time frame and the number of burden hours used.
 The number of hours used will not exceed the number set aside for this purpose.

 This research program will be used by the Census Bureau and survey sponsors to improve questionnaires and procedures, reduce respondent burden, and ultimately increase the quality of data collected in the Census Bureau censuses and surveys.
 The clearance will be used to conduct pretesting of decennial, demographic, and economic census and survey questionnaires prior to fielding them.
 Pretesting activities will involve one of the following methods for identifying measurement problems with the questionnaire or survey procedure: Cognitive interviews, focus groups, respondent debriefing, behavior coding of respondent/interviewer interaction, and split panel tests.

 II.
 Method of Collection

-Any of the following methods may be used: Mail, telephone, face-to-face, paper-and-pencil, CATI, CAPI, Internet, or IVR.
+Any of the following methods may be used: Mail, telephone, face-to-face; paper-and-pencil, CATI, CAPI, internet, mobile device, or IVR.

 Type of Review: Regular submission.

-Affected Public: Individuals or Households, Farms, Business or other for-profit.
+Affected Public: Individuals or households, businesses or other for profit, farms.

 Estimated Time per Response: 1 hour.

-Estimated Total Annual Cost: There is no cost to respondent, except for their time to complete the questionnaire.
+Estimated Total Annual Cost to Public: There is no cost to the respondent other than time to answer the information request.

 Respondent's Obligation: Voluntary.